Baked Chicken Wings

 - Bake on an uncoated sheet pan (affiliate) for best results, and use a turner like this (affiliate) to really get under the wings and scoop the crispy bits off.

-Can you freeze cooked chicken wings?
 I only recommend you bake these fresh.
 They won’t stay crispy later.

-Can frozen chicken wings be baked?
 Never cook meat from a frozen state, always thaw first.
 Because you will be parboiling these anyway, you can thaw them quickly in cold water, then parboil them.

-Baked Chicken Wings
+Crispy Baked Chicken Wings

 Ingredients

-For the Chicken Wings
+For the Chicken Wings:

 - 2 lbs chicken wings "party style" (pre-cut into wingettes and drumettes)